chetanbg1/cbg-microservice/README.md

         2 -  circuit breaker pattern
             detect somthing is wrong
-            take temporary steps to avoide the situation getting worse deacrivate the problem somponent so that it does not affect downstream component simply - holding the request to slow instance
+            take temporary steps to avoide the situation getting worse deactivate the problem component so that it does not affect downstream component simply - holding the request to slow instance

         circuit breaker parameters